Staff

 Structural Philosophy

 Organizations rarely fail because of technology alone.
-They fail when governance, execution, and operational structure lose alignment under pressure.
+They fail when governance, execution, reasoning, and operational structure lose alignment under pressure.
 AI systems follow the same pattern — accelerated.